Skip to main content

 • “It freezes when one attempts to issue a save command.”

-• “The game is nice to play; the missions are awesome, but why does it cause problems?
-It just freezes up the screen and doesn't work.
-It's just busted and is fucking useless.
-I like playing it, but it just didn't work properly.”
+• “The game is nice to play, the missions are awesome, but why does it cause problems?
+It just freezes up the screen and does not work.
+It is totally useless; I like playing it but it just didn't work properly.”

 • grinding